 What keeps us from breaking free of these painful cycles is the fear that we can never find what we're looking for in those relationships anywhere else--but this is absolutely not true.
 As you unpack your story and begin building the skills of self care, sooner than you expect you'll find yourself wondering why you didn't get out sooner.

 As a client once told me after working through these issues, "It's like waking up from a nightmare, realizing everything is going to be okay."

-Mike Ensley, MA, LPC is a nationally board-certified professional counselor in Loveland, Colorado.
+Mike Ensley, MA, LPC is a licensed professional counselor in Loveland, Colorado.